Simplifying World Language Sub Plans: A Guide to Streamlining for Emergencies and Illnesses

 • Note: This, of course, depends on your teaching context.
 If your district is not 1:1 or if your students do not have access to technology, then you’ll have to pivot a bit.
 However, I think the idea of having go-to sub plans and activities that you use year after year—regardless of the content you are currently teaching during the semester—is super valuable, and I think it will save you a lot of time and stress in the long run!
 Make your sub activities evergreen, meaning you can use them all year round!

 For each of my classes, I have created at least 10 different digital assignments that I store in my Google Drive.
 When I wake up feeling under the weather, all I have to do is log on to my computer, submit my absence through our attendance portal, open up a digital assignment that I’ve already created, and share it with my students on Google Classroom.
 (I have created 10, because I’m an over-preparer, but start small: two or three of these digital sub plans/activities is a good place to start.)
-I don’t have to stress about what I’m going to leave for my students, because I know that the work has already been done.
+I don’t have to stress about what I will leave for my students because I know that the work has already been done.

 For these types of digital sub plans, I like to leave cultural activities or proficiency-oriented assignments (e.g. readings with comprehension questions, and short, comprehensible videos with a few tasks for students to complete after watching the video).
 Here’s an example of what one such assignment might look like: